Mariam Masha: Career

 After her first degree, Masha worked as a dental house officer in Lagos University Teaching Hospital.
 Then, she traveled to the United States to pursue a post doctoral degree from Johns Hopkins Bloomberg School of Public Health.
 There, she carried out primary research on the burden of disease from road traffic injuries in Sub Saharan Africa, and South Asia.
 She returned to Nigeria where she served as an executive secretary for the Arrive Alive Road Safety Initiative and became the World Health Organization (WHO) country consultant on road traffic injury prevention in Nigeria.
 While she served in that capacity, she doubled as a board member of the WHO Mentor-VIP core group.
 Masha has served in the public sector for over twelve years, starting as the senior special assistant (SSA) to Babatunde Fashola, the 13th governor of Lagos State, on transport education, where she worked on transport sector reform through human capacity development.
 She held the position for two consecutive terms (2007-2015).
-As SSA transport education, she was charged with the responsibility of establishing the Lagos State Law Enforcement Institute (LETI) in 2013; an agency established to produce well-trained law enforcement officers including but not limited to LASTMA, KAI, Neigbhourhood Watch and Vehicle Inspection Service (VIS) officers, who are self-motivated, interdependent, community-oriented, critical – thinkers and problem solvers; thoroughly indoctrinated in the ethics, professional standards and tactical proficiency of the law enforcement profession through the development of professional standards and delivery of quality training.
+As SSA transport education, she was charged with the responsibility of establishing the Lagos State Law Enforcement Institute (LETI) in 2013; an agency established to produce well-trained law enforcement officers including but not limited to LASTMA, KAI, Neighbourhood Watch and Vehicle Inspection Service (VIS) officers, who are self-motivated, interdependent, community-oriented, critical – thinkers and problem solvers; thoroughly indoctrinated in the ethics, professional standards and tactical proficiency of the law enforcement profession through the development of professional standards and delivery of quality training.

 In June 2015, Masha was appointed to the role of senior special assistant to the president of Nigeria on internally displaced persons by the Buhari administration.
 She served as the project lead for the execution of the Recovery and Peace Building Assessment (RPBA) on behalf of Nigeria in collaboration with the World Bank, European Union and United Nations where she developed the report which was used as the basis for producing the North East Development Plan.

 In October 2019, Masha represented the federal government in hosting the Nigeria Side event at the 74th United Nations General Assembly, "Tackling Poverty for Greater Inclusion in a Digital Age" which was held in the United Nations Headquarters.